Tesla Model 3 electric motor, drive & performance

 The other models both get four-wheel drive courtesy of dual electric motors – one on each axle – and even the Long Range is fast enough to thrill, with the trademark linear power delivery via a single-ratio automatic gearbox, making it easy to judge throttle response.

-The Performance model is the halo car of the range, and the 3.2-second 0-60mph time and 162mph top speed speak for themselves.
-This is a car that’s as at home pottering around town as it is proving a point to a Ferrari 488.
+The Performance model is the halo car of the range; its 3.2-second 0-60mph time and 162mph top speed speak for themselves.
+This is a car that’s as much at home pottering around town as it is proving a point to a Ferrari 488.
 Although this is the most expensive Model 3, it’s easy to argue that it’s actually great value for the turn of speed on offer.

-But this isn’t a single-minded performance car, it’s an executive hatch with sports car performance, and in that respect it balances fun with unintimidating, accessible handling and potent acceleration perfectly.
+But this isn’t a single-minded performance car, it’s an executive hatchback with sports car performance, and in that respect it balances fun with unintimidating, accessible handling and potent acceleration perfectly.

-Otherwise, the damping keeps things smooth, so while the Tesla is no magic carpet it’s more than comfortable enough to make light work of scruffy town roads.
-Performance models get lowered suspension and bigger wheels, and while this proved acceptable on our American test drive, we’re yet to try it in the UK.
+Otherwise, the damping keeps things smooth, so while the Tesla is no magic carpet, it’s more than comfortable enough to make light work of scruffy town roads.
+Performance models get lowered suspension and bigger wheels, which can make the ride a bit hash on rough UK roads.